-Family and friends, although well-meaning and unaware, had (have?) me a secret time frame in which I was allowed to be sad and mope around.
+Family and friends, although well-meaning and unaware, had me a secret time frame in which I was allowed to be sad and mope around.
 So I no longer tell them when I am having a bad day, a day when I miss my son so intensely that all I want to do is stay in bed all day, because I know that my alloted time frame has passed.
-So I allow myself to feel shitty for a few hours and then I pull myself out of the funk by planning a day when I can go visit him and take him to dinner, or I call him and hearing how happy he is makes it all okay.
+So I allow myself to feel sad for a few hours and then I pull myself out of the funk by planning a day when I can go visit him and take him to dinner, or I call him and when I hear how happy he is, it makes it all okay.

 I used to think it would be difficult to sell my house when Johnny left for college because I raised him here, alone (his dad moved to Iowa when he was 7 years old) through grade school, middle school, and high school.
-They were the best years of my life to date.
+Those were the best years of my life to date.
 My house was the house where all the kids gathered.
 I had boys sleeping here every single weekend since grade school.
-I bought at least a thousand frozen Jacks pizza, too many cans of Coke to count, and I made about a million pancakes.
+I bought at what seems like thousands of frozen Jacks pizza, too many cans of Coke to count, and I made about a million pancakes.
 Many of those boys, who also left for college, are like sons to me.
 And I miss them.
-I miss all of them and all of it - the joy and the bullshit they brought into my life and home as they navigagted through their childhood and teenage years.
+I miss all of them and all of it - the joy and the crazy they brought into my life and home as they navigagted childhood and teenage years.
 The house now feels like a ghost town of memories and there are days I would actually like to leave here and start the life Rick and I have planned.